JoseManurung/PDAC-PNI-Transcriptomics-Analysis/README.md

 ---

 ## 5. Conclusion
-This study provides a high-resolution transcriptomic map of **Perineural Invasion (PNI)** in **Pancreatic Ductal Adenocarcinoma (PDAC)**.
+This study provides a high-resolution transcriptomic map of **PNI** in **PDAC**.
 By systematically dissecting six clinicopathological contrasts, I have established several key conclusions:

 * **Malignancy Overrides Localization:** The transcriptomic landscape is dominated by a robust malignant signal that remains consistent regardless of localized neural involvement.
 The primary oncogenic "engine" of PDAC is the main driver of the observed mRNA profiles.
 * **The "Eruption" Signature:** While PNI-only contrasts show high homeostatic stability, the transition from normal to malignant PNI-positive states triggers a massive molecular "eruption."
 This is evidenced by a core consensus signature of **4,857 shared DEGs**, including high-confidence biomarkers such as **CEACAM5, S100P, CST2,** and **TMPRSS4**.
 * **Molecular Hijacking:** Functional enrichment confirms that tumor cells do not move randomly; they actively exploit **Axon Guidance** and **IgSF CAM signaling** to infiltrate the peripheral nervous system.
-* **Immune-Adhesion Crosstalk:** The convergence of **Leukocyte cell-cell adhesion** and **T-cell activation** pathways suggests that PNI is an immune-active process, characterized by complex bidirectional crosstalk between malignant cells and the inflammatory tumor microenvironment (TME).
+* **Immune-Adhesion Crosstalk:** The convergence of **Leukocyte cell-cell adhesion** and **T-cell activation** pathways suggests that PNI is an immune-active process, characterized by complex bidirectional crosstalk between malignant cells and the inflammatory **TME**.

 ### Summary Impact
 This research establishes a computational foundation for discovering novel diagnostic markers and therapeutic targets.
 By identifying the molecular pillars driving both PDAC progression and neural recruitment, these findings offer a roadmap for future studies aimed at disrupting the pathways that drive clinical recurrence and patient morbidity.